Serbian Despotate

 The Serbian Despotate (Српска деспотовина) was a medieval Serbian state in the first half of the 15th century.

-Although the Battle of Kosovo in 1389 is mistakenly considered the end of medieval Serbia, the Despotate, a successor of the Serbian Empire and Moravian Serbia, lasted for another 60 years, experiencing a cultural, economic and political renaissance, especially during the reign of despot Stefan Lazarević.
-After the death of despot Đurađ Branković in 1456, the Despotate continued to exist for another 3 years before it finally fell under Ottoman rule in 1459.
+Although the Battle of Kosovo in 1389 is mistakenly considered the end of medieval Serbia, the Despotate, a successor of the Serbian Empire and Moravian Serbia, lasted for another sixty years, experiencing a cultural, economic, and political renaissance, especially during the reign of Despot Stefan Lazarević.
+After the death of Despot Đurađ Branković in 1456, the Despotate continued to exist for another three years before it finally fell under Ottoman rule in 1459.

 After 1459, political traditions of the Serbian Despotate continued to exist in exile, in the medieval Kingdom of Hungary, with several titular despots of Serbia, who were appointed by kings of Hungary.
-The last titular Despot of Serbia was Pavle Bakić, who fell in the Battle of Gorjani.
+The last titular Despot of Serbia was Pavle Bakić, who fell in the Battle of Gorjani in 1537.

 History

 Origins

-After Prince Lazar Hrebeljanović was killed in the Battle of Kosovo on June 28, 1389, his son Stefan Lazarević succeeded him.
-Being a minor, his mother Princess Milica ruled as his regent.
-A wise and diplomatic woman, she managed to balance the Ottoman threat as the Ottoman Empire was in a turmoil after the Battle of Kosovo and the killing of Sultan Murad I. She married her daughter, Olivera, to his successor, Sultan Bayezid I.
+After Prince Lazar Hrebeljanović was killed in the Battle of Kosovo on June 28, 1389, his young son Stefan Lazarević succeeded him.
+Stefan's mother Princess Milica ruled as his regent until he reached adulthood.
+A wise and diplomatic woman, she managed to allay the Ottoman threat by marrying her daughter Olivera to Sultan Bayezid I.